Information on VAM Shortages Caused by the Gulf Weather & Force Majeure Updates (Continually Updated!)

 As you may know, many factors are currently affecting the industrial adhesives-making process.
 We’re always here for you to break down all this information and to give you all the details on these important updates.

 Information on Force Majeure: As you may be aware, the unprecedented weather and utility supply situation in Texas has created Force Majeure conditions and/or shutdowns for suppliers of key materials we use.
 All adhesives’ distributors have declared Force Majeure on vinyl-acetate-based emulsion (PVAc and VAE) adhesives due to the unforeseeable events and circumstances beyond reasonable control.
 Vinyl Acetate Monomer (VAM) is the backbone for almost all water-based adhesives and the majority of supply in North America and globally comes from the Gulf Coast region, specifically the Houston Texas area.

 Currently, the duration and magnitude of the impact are unclear.
+The stress on the system will continue until raw material inventories are rebuilt, causing more pressure throughout 2021.
 All major industrial adhesive manufacturers have continued to search for alternative suppliers of raw materials.
-As of today, it looks like the supply will be very tight for the next 8 weeks, especially the next 2-4 weeks.
 This tightness in the supply chain affects ALL water-based adhesive manufactures.
 Manufacturers are working around the clock to determine the best path forward for all of our customers.
 The products that are not affected under Force Majeure, are Hotmelts, PUR Hotmelts, and Corrugating Additives.
-Your AJ Sales Team will continue to keep you updated as we receive information.
+We suggest you save this link and come back here for more updates as they develop.
+Your AJ Sales Team and customer service steam will continue to keep you updated as we receive information.
 As always, if you have any questions please don’t hesitate to contact your AJ Adhesives Salesman.

 For More Information you can read more at these links: